SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/AboutTheLanguageReference.rst

 detail, rather than to allow you to directly implement a parser or compiler.

-The Swift language is relatively small, becuase many common types, functions, and operators that appear virtual everywhere in Swift code are actually defined in the Swift Standard Library.
+The Swift language is relatively small, becuase many common types, functions, and operators that appear virtually everywhere in Swift code are actually defined in the Swift Standard Library.
 Although these types, functions, and operators are not part of the Swift language itself, the discussions and code examples used in this part of the book use them extensively.